ewolff/microservice-istio/HOW-TO-RUN.md

 `kubectl label namespace default istio-injection=enabled`

-* Google Cloud only: Modify the YAML files to load the Docker images from the Google Docker repo with `fix-microservices-gpc.sh`
+* Google Cloud only: Modify the YAML files to load the Docker images from the Google Docker repo with `fix-microservices-gcp.sh`

 * Deploy the infrastructure for the microservices using `kubectl` in the directory